bengood362/cuhk_blackboard_crawler/README.md

 A: Maybe I will update it or maybe I won't.
 Q: What if my password leaked using this script?
 A: I will not compensate for any of your loss.
 No warranty of any kind is provided
+Q: What if ......?
+A: I am not responsible for any of your loss.
 Q: Why is there are some empty folders?
 A: Because the lecturer/ tutor/ professor has opened the course but haven't put any materials inside